williaml12/william-website/README.md

   **[View Project](https://www.hackster.io/wlu1/smart-temperature-monitoring-system-529da8)**

 - **People Counter App at the Edge**
   The people counter application will demonstrate how to create a smart video IoT solution using Intel® hardware and software tools.
-The app will detect people in a designated area,       providing the number of people in the frame, average duration of people in frame, and total count.
+The app will detect people in a designated area,       providing the number of people in the frame, average duration of people in frame, and total count.  <br />
   **[View Project](https://github.com/williaml12/People-Counter-App-at-the-Edge)**

 - **Vehicle-Edge-Application**